Tommy Layne: San Diego Padres

 The San Diego Padres acquired Layne from the Diamondbacks on May 3, 2012, for cash considerations.
 Layne made 5 starts and notched a 7.77 ERA for the Triple-A Tucson Padres before he was demoted to the Double-A San Antonio Missions and began working out of the bullpen.
 Layne was noted as having a "rubber arm" and he enjoyed having the chance to pitch every day, so he welcomed the transition to a reliever role.
 Layne had more success at Double-A, posting a 3.28 ERA and 36 strikeouts in 352/3 innings.

 The Padres promoted Layne to the major leagues on August 14.
 Layne made his Major League debut the same night against the Atlanta Braves, striking out the side in his one inning.
 Layne remained with the Padres for the rest of 2012, working out of the bullpen.
 He didn't allow a run in his first 11 appearances.
 Layne earned his first win as a Major Leaguer on September 4 when he struck out Adrián González, Matt Kemp, and Hanley Ramírez in order in the 10th inning.
 Layne finished the season with a 3.24 ERA and 25 strike-outs versus 3 walks in 162/3 innings over 26 appearances.
 Layne was designated for assignment on October 25, 2013.

 Boston Red Sox

 Layne signed a minor league deal with the Boston Red Sox on November 10, 2013.
 He was called up for the night game of a day-night doubleheader against the Baltimore Orioles on July 5, 2014.
 After the game, he was optioned to the Triple A Pawtucket Red Sox.
-As a result of a number of trades at the 2014 trade deadline, Layne was recalled back to the Boston Red Sox.
+As a result of a number of trades at the 2014 trade deadline, Layne was recalled to the Boston Red Sox.

 In 2016, Layne pitched to a 3.77 ERA in 34 games for the Red Sox.
 After they acquired Fernando Abad at the trade deadline, the Red Sox designated Layne for assignment on August 2 and released him on August 6.